puppetlabs/puppetlabs-apache/README.md

 Defines a directory of CGI scripts to be aliased to the path '/cgi-bin', for example: '/usr/scripts'.
 Defaults to 'undef'.

 #####`scriptaliases`

+*Note*: This parameter is deprecated in favour of the `aliases` parameter.

 Passes an array of hashes to the vhost to create either ScriptAlias or ScriptAliasMatch statements as per the [`mod_alias` documentation](http://httpd.apache.org/docs/current/mod/mod_alias.html).
 These hashes are formatted as follows: